gscontras/probLang/chapters/07-generics.md

 > **Exercises:**

 > 1. What does this picture represent?
 If you drew a sample from this distribution, what would that correspond to?
-> 2. Try to construct priors for other properties.
-Some possibilities include: lays eggs, are female, carry malaria, attack swimmers, are full-grown.
-Or choose your favorite property.
+> 2. Try to think up a property for which the three parameters above are not able to give even a remotely plausible distribution.
+(If you succeed, let us know; the idea is that this parameterization is sufficient to capture---in approximation---any case of relevance.)

 ### Generics model